Who is it for?

 - Underwriting Assistant.

-You may also be interested in further study and Cass offers a wide variety of postgraduate finance and banking-related courses.
+You may also be interested in further study and Bayes offers a wide variety of postgraduate finance and banking-related courses.
+Find out the types of positions our graduates have gone on to work in here.

 Successfully obtaining the BSc Finance allows exemption from the exams of several following professional bodies.